Visit Your Veterinarian

 Never leave your dog or cat alone in a car during cold weather.
 A car can act as a refrigerator in the winter, holding in the cold and causing the animal to freeze to death.

 Puppies do not tolerate the cold as well as adult dogs, and may be difficult to housebreak during the winter.
 If your puppy appears to be sensitive to the weather, you may opt to paper-train him inside.
 If your dog is sensitive to the cold due to age, illness or breed type, take him outdoors only to relieve himself.

 Does your dog spend a lot of time engaged in outdoor activities?
 Increase his supply of food, particularly protein, to keep him—and his fur—in tip-top shape.

 Like coolant, antifreeze is a lethal poison for dogs and cats.
 Be sure to thoroughly clean up any spills from your vehicle, and consider using products that contain propylene glycol rather than ethylene glycol.

 Make sure your companion animal has a warm place to sleep, off the floor and away from all drafts.
 A cozy dog or cat bed with a warm blanket or pillow is perfect.

 To help prevent animal cruelty Animal Services relies almost entirely on citizen reports.
-A person who believes they’ve witnessed cruelty toward an animal should report it to the Prairie Paws Adoption Center 972-237-8575.
+A person who believes they’ve witnessed cruelty toward an animal should report it by calling 972-237-8575.
 Please report what you’ve seen, where and when it happened, and who was involved.
 Reasons for prompting a cruelty investigation include allegations of abandonment, neglect, lack of food, water, or shelter, deplorable living conditions, untreated injuries and illness, dog fighting, and physical abuse.